 To make this cookie recipe, you will need the following ingredients (go to the recipe below for exact quantities and instructions):

-- Unsalted butter: It is important to use unsalted butter because the peanut butter will add plenty of saltiness to the cookie dough.
+- Unsalted butter: It is important to use unsalted instead of salted butter because the peanut butter will add plenty of saltiness to the cookie dough.

 - White granulated sugar

 - Brown sugar: A mixture of brown and white sugar give these cookies a subtle caramel-ly sweetness.

 - Eggs: Act as the binding agent, holding all the other cookie ingredients together.

 - Peanut butter: Use your favorite peanut butter brand.
 I found that smooth peanut butter works best with this recipe.
 Crunchy peanut butter can cause the cookies to become a bit crumbly, making them difficult to eat without falling apart.
 Stick with creamy peanut butter for the perfect cookie.